-- 839. The carotid control hold is not authorized as a control technique. - 839.1 Post-Application Assistance.
-Although the carotid hold is not authorized as a control technique by this policy, there may be situations where another agency or person has applied a carotid hold, or other similar technique, to an individual.
+839. The carotid control hold is not authorized.

+839.1 Post-Application Assistance.
+Although the carotid hold is not authorized by this policy, there may be situations where another agency or person has applied a carotid hold, or other similar technique, to an individual.
 When any UCPD officer is involved in such an incident, that officer shall ensure that the person promptly receives medical attention, and ensure that the person is monitored until that takes place.
 The use of the carotid control hold, or similar technique, by another agency or person shall be thoroughly documented by the officer in any related reports.